mladenovicandjela/mladenovicandjela.github.io/index.md

 ### AI Alignment

+Lately, I have been thinking about/working on alignment.
+Specifically, some questions I am interested in exploring are:

 ## Publications & Preprints
 - **Why Open Source?
 A Game-Theoretic Analysis of the AI Race**
   Andjela Mladenovic, Aaron Courville, Gauthier Gidel